denten-books/plain-text/5-surface.md

 transmission, one had to understand its encoding.

-For example, the Final Protocol to the Telegraph Regulations, ratified in Madrid in 1932 by the governments of more than seventy countries, included a special provision delineating the difference between transmitting "plain," and "secret" language.
+For example, the Final Protocol to the Telegraph Regulations, ratified in Madrid in 1932 by the governments of more than seventy countries, included a special provision delineating the difference between transmitting "plain" and "secret" language.
 The protocols grouped "secret languages" into "code" and "cypher" categories.
-"Plain language" was defined as words which present "an intelligible meaning in one or more of the languages authorized for international telegraph correspondence, each word and each expression having the meaning normally assigned to it in the language to which it belongs" [@itu_telegraph_1932, 12].
+"Plain language" was defined as words which present "an intelligible meaning in one or more of the languages authorised for international telegraph correspondence, each word and each expression having the meaning normally assigned to it in the language to which it belongs" [@itu_telegraph_1932, 12].
 By contrast, "code language" was defined as